-Mr. West was appointed Independent Director of Repsol following a Board resolution dated January 28, 2015 and subsequently ratified and re-elected at the Annual General Meeting on April 30, 2015 and May 31, 2019.
+Mr. West was appointed director at Repsol by resolution of the Board of Directors on January 28, 2015.
+His appointment was ratified, and he was reelected at the Annual General Meeting on April 30, 2015, and on May 31, 2019.

-Education: Mr. West holds a Bachelor's Degree from the University of North Carolina Chapel Hill and a Juris Doctor from Temple University Law School in Philadelphia.
+Background: Graduate of the University of North Carolina Chapel Hill and Jurist Doctor from Temple University Law School in Philadelphia.

-During the presidency of Gerald Ford, he worked for the White House and as Deputy Secretary of Defense for International Economic Affairs, and he received the Secretary of Defense Medal for Outstanding Civilian Service
+He served in the Ford administration as the deputy assistant secretary of Defense for International Economic Affairs, for which he received the Secretary of Defense Medal for Outstanding Civilian Service.

 Board committees: Member of the Delegate Committee.